chadpierce/hackthebox/lame/lame-writeup.md

 [*] Exploit completed, but no session was created.
 ```

-The exploit didn't work out of the box so I moved on thinking maybe this was a trick and the vulnerable version of the server was not installed on the box.
+The exploit didn't work out of the box so I moved on thinking maybe this was a trick and the vulnerable version of the server was not installed.
 Since this box is rated super easy I figured it wouldn't take that much work.

 ## Samba